rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/SpicyKoreanFireBBQSauce.rst

 2. Whisk in the ramen "fire" sauce a little at a time, tasting as you go, until the heat and saltiness are balanced to your liking.
 Thin with a teaspoon or two of water if the sauce is too thick to brush.
-3. Use immediately as a glaze or dipping sauce, or refrigerate in an airtight container for up to 1 week.
+3. Use right away as a glaze or dipping sauce, or refrigerate in an airtight container for up to 1 week.

 Notes